GoogleCloudPlatform/DataflowTemplates/v2/protegrity-data-tokenization/README.md

 - JSON with an array of fields described in BigQuery format

-In the main scenario, the template will create an Apache Beam pipeline that will read data in CSV or JSON format from a specified input source, send the data to an external processing server, receive processed data, and write it into a specified output sink.
+In the main scenario, the template will create an Apache Beam pipeline that will read data in CSV, JSON or AVRO (Only for filesystem inputs) format from a specified input source, send the data to an external processing server, receive processed data, and write it into a specified output sink.

 ## Requirements